martycep/personal_blog/src/index.md

 welcome intrepid internet user,

-here i learn in public and write about things that i find myself thinking about often in the shower or right before i go to bed.
+here i learn in public and write about things that i find myself thinking about in the shower or right before i go to sleep.

 enjoy your stay :)